John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Linux_vs_Windows_gdb_errors.md

      # Rterm: No such file or directory.
      # ...

-     # Having already dealt with the path for GDB, I used Sys.which() in the upated .gdbsource.win() code snippet below:
+     # Having already dealt with the path for GDB, I used Sys.which() in the updated .gdbsource.win() code snippet below:

      file <- 'simpleError.R'
      gdbscript <- tempfile()